Connect+

 Project overview

-My team’s work on this project involved modernizing a critical legacy product.
+I lead the design team for this project where our work involved modernizing a critical legacy product.
 Our challenge was to heighten overall usability to increase productivity and enhance customer service for a large national business that spanned industries such as insurance, travel and automotive.
-We addressed key problem areas with a product mindset, focused on delivering a streamlined experience despite the technical and design challenges of developing across two platforms, Salesforce and Cloud Native.
+We addressed key problem areas with a product mindset, focused on delivering a streamlined experience despite the technical and design challenges of developing across two platforms, Salesforce and Cloud Native, both with separate design systems which needed to somehow feel cohesive between experiences.
 Additionally, we remained cognizant of the change management implication of breaking the status quo.

 Client